-Slovenia has signed a memorandum of understanding with Macedonia on a project for construction of a large number of small hydroelectric power plants.
+Slovenia has signed a memorandum of understanding with former Yugoslav Republic of Macedonia on a project for construction of a large number of small hydroelectric power plants.
 The memorandum also includes a project to reduce methane emissions from existing disposal facilities.
-A further project has been initiated for the restoration and reforestation of the Krivolak military testing ground in Macedonia.
+A further project has been initiated for the restoration and reforestation of the Krivolak military testing ground in former Yugoslav Republic of Macedonia.